janestreet/bonsai/docs/guide/01-virtual_dom.md

 </iframe>
 ```
 [The 8th chapter "css"](./08-css.md) goes into much more depth on the
 styling attributes.
+Otherwise, as with dom nodes, you can find a corresponding
+`Vdom.Attr.*` for any HTML5 attribute or property.

-Finally, there are "event handler" attributes which register functions
+Probably the most important attributes are "event handlers", which register functions
 that are called when a user interacts with the element (like clicking on
 buttons or typing into a text box).
+In other words, handler attributes are our primitive
+for building interactive UIs.

 ```{=html}
 <!-- $MDX file=../../examples/bonsai_guide_code/vdom_examples.ml,part=clicky_button -->